-Google Chrome is the lightest and secure browser over the internet, which is offers by Google.
+Google Chrome is the lightest and most secure browser on the internet, which is offered by Google.
 To keep itself updated, this browser automatically downloads and installs the latest update.
-You can also check for the update of Google’s Chrome browser by navigating to the following:
+You can also check for the update of Google’s Chrome browser by navigating to the following:-

 Settings Gear Icon >> Help >> About Google Chrome

 You can also check for updates in the Chrome browser by running the command “chrome://settings/help.”
 To run the command in the Chrome browser, open a new tab in Chrome, paste the “chrome://settings/help” (without quotes), and press Enter from the keyboard.
 It will immediately check for Chrome’s latest version.

 Automatic update runs in the background and checks for the latest version whenever you connect to the internet with 5 hours of frequency.

 Most Chrome users are quite happy with the auto-update features.
 However, if you don’t want to update the Chrome browser automatically, you can disable the automatic update feature.

 How to Disable Google Chrome Automatic Updates on Windows PCs?